tudelft-cs4200/2021/assignments/index.md

 subcontext:
 ---

 To study the material of the lectures we provide homework assignments to be submitted to [WebLab](https://weblab.tudelft.nl/cs4200/2019-2020/).
+All assignments are separated into categories.
+Do note that some categories cover multiple weeks of lectures.

 ### Syntax